softwarenerd/TSNPeerBluetooth/README.md

 I created TSNPeerBluetooth to serve as an example of how to use Apple's Core Bluetooth framework to define a custom Bluetooth LE service that allows nearby peers to exchange presence, location, and status updates.

-I also created an example application that uses TSNPeerBluetooth called [Bubble Chat](https://github.com/softwarenerd/BubbleChat).
+In order to make this a more useful example, I created an example application that uses TSNPeerBluetooth called [Bubble Chat](https://github.com/softwarenerd/BubbleChat).
 Bubble Chat allows iOS devices that are within Bluetooth LE communications range to see one another on a map and exchange chat messages.
+Clone [Bubble Chat](https://github.com/softwarenerd/BubbleChat) and give it a go!
 Using TSNPeerBluetooth
 ----------------------
 Add TSNPeerBluetooth to your podfile.